Torticollis

-The most common case has no obvious cause, and the pain and difficulty with turning the head usually goes away after a few days, even without treatment in adults.
+The most common case has no obvious cause, and the pain and difficulty in turning the head usually goes away after a few days, even without treatment in adults.

 Signs and symptoms

 Torticollis is a fixed or dynamic tilt, rotation, with flexion or extension of the head and/or neck.

 The type of torticollis can be described depending on the positions of the head and neck.